- Start date: September

 Study with us

-- conversion course for those with a background in a broad range of disciplines
+- a conversion course for those with a background in a broad range of disciplines

-- gain skills in problem-solving, big data and use of statistical software packages
+- gain skills in problem-solving, the analysis and manipulation of complex data and use of statistical software packages

 - learn to interpret and report the result from data analyses